ethanplunkett/gridprocess/README.md

 # gridprocess

-This package defines a super simple "grid" object whithin which raster data is stored as a matrix, it also contains functions for converting between raster, and sp objects and grid objects, and functions for processing grid objects.
+This package defines a super simple "grid" object within which raster data is stored as a matrix, it also contains functions for converting between raster, and sp objects and grid objects, and functions for processing grid objects.